-Except in cases of emergency, the Association shall be given reasonable advance written notice of any ordinance, rule, resolution or regulation directly relating to matters within the scope of representation proposed to be adopted by the City Council and shall be given the opportunity to meet with such body prior to adoption.
-In cases of emergency when the City Council determines that an ordinance, rule, resolution or regulation must be adopted immediately without prior notice or meeting with the Association, the City shall provide such notice and opportunity to meet at the earliest practical time following the adoption of such ordinance, rule, resolution.
+Except in cases of emergency, the Association shall be given reasonable advance written notice shall be given the Association of any ordinance, rule, resolution or regulation directly relating to matters within the scope of representation proposed to be adopted by the City Council and/or Public Utilities Board and shall be given the opportunity to meet with such body prior to adoption.
+In cases of emergency when the City Council and/or Public Utilities Board determines that an ordinance, rule, resolution or regulation must be adopted immediately without prior notice or meeting with the Association, the City shall provide such notice and opportunity to meet at the earliest practical time following the adoption of such ordinance, rule, resolution or regulation.

-The City agrees to post City job announcements in accordance with City of Alameda Civil Service Rules Article V, Section 3.
+The City agrees to post City job announcements on all bulletin boards at the earliest practical time in accordance with City of Alameda Civil Service Rules Article V, Section 3.